top of page

 We could have bought tickets to see the Book of Kells, the most famous book in Trinity's library, but we were happy just to wander around the beautiful grounds.
 I've been to several historic universities around the world and I feel privileged just to set foot on the hallowed grounds.

-Day 6: More Dublin wanderings and a visit to an historic gaol
+Day 6: More Dublin wanderings and a visit to an historic gaol⛓️💥

 On our second day in Dublin we bought tickets to visit Kilmainham Gaol Museum, opened in 1796 as Dublin's new County Gaol.
 The goal housed common criminals and political prisoners involved in Ireland's fight for independence, including leaders of the 1916 Easter Rising, some of whom were executed by firing squad in Stonebreakers' Yard.
 The goal was closed in 1924 and later preserved as a national monument in the 1960s.

-At the time of our visit, public entry was only by tour, but I recall that the tour we did was interesting and informative.
+Entry to the gaol costs €8 and is still only available via a guided tour that must be pre-booked here.
+I recall that the tour we did was interesting and informative.
 We learnt that some prisoners had been sent to Australia during the era of convict transports.
 The poor conditions in which men, women and children were kept are still apparent in the museum.

-You might recognise the spaces in the righthand shots above as the gaol has been used as a film location since the mid 1960s, including In the name of the father (1993) and Michael Collins (1996), and more recently the second Paddington film (2017).
+The gaol has been used as a film location since the mid 1960s, including In the name of the father (1993) and Michael Collins (1996), and more recently the second Paddington film (2017).
 It might seem like an odd thing to do on a holiday, but as a history nerd, the tour was totally my thing.
 It was quite eerie walking around the prison, especially since it was such a bleak day.

 We spent the rest of our day wandering around Dublin, making a pit stop at the Irish Museum of Modern Art café, housed in the Royal Kilmainham Hospital, a building constructed in 1684.